fortitudo-tech/fortitudo.tech/README.rst

 You can also explore the examples in the cloud without any local installations using `Binder <https://mybinder.org/v2/gh/fortitudo-tech/fortitudo.tech/main?labpath=examples>`_.
 However, note that Binder servers have very limited resources and might not support some of the optimized routines this package uses.
-For best performance, you should install the package on a machine that supports the `Math Kernel Library <https://en. wikipedia.org/wiki/Math_Kernel_Library>`_.
 If you want access to a stable and optimized environment with persistent storage, you can subscribe to our Data Science Server.

 Disclaimer
 ----------